A Lesson in Leadership from the Mayor

 Mayor Antonio Villaraigosa Visits Political Science Class

-Los Angeles Mayor Antonio Villaraigosa shares the experiences that shaped him as a leader as a guest speaker in the USC Dornsife course "Case Studies…Video by Mira Zimet
+Los Angeles Mayor Antonio Villaraigosa shares the experiences that shaped him as a leader as a guest speaker in the USC Dornsife course "Case Studies in Modern Leadership" taught by…Video by Mira Zimet

 The 18 students in “Case Studies in Modern Leadership” sat with rapt attention listening to Los Angeles Mayor Antonio Villaraigosa as he shared his philosophy for overcoming adversity — a challenge he acknowledged that every leader must face.